Expand your network, build your skills, and uplevel your career with membership in organizations for accounting professionals.

 The CPA is an association for payroll professionals and students pursuing a career in payroll.

 Members receive discounts on continuing education, access to unlimited resources on payroll compliance, job opportunities, and the professional community.

 Accounting software partner programs focus on helping accounting professionals work with their clients on a collaborative level using specific accounting software.

 The FreshBooks Accounting Partner Program is for modern accountants and progressive bookkeepers interested in the collaborative accounting model and building a cloud-based practice.
 It’s free to apply and join the program.

-Partners receive access to FreshBooks certification and ongoing skills training, opportunities for referral bonuses, an invitation to be listed in the FreshBooks partner directory, and access to an exclusive online Accounting Partner community.
+Partners receive access to FreshBooks Certification and ongoing skills training, exclusive discounts for clients, an invitation to be listed in the FreshBooks partner directory, and access to an exclusive online Accounting Partner Community.

 Advance Your Career with Professional Memberships

 Joining an accounting or bookkeeping association is a great way to connect with other accounting professionals.
 You can learn from their experiences, exchange ideas, and find mentors who can help you grow your own practice.